 - Lake Skadar (A beautiful lake near Podgorica)

 - Independence Square (Nice place)

-I made a few friends in Montenegro who were nice people and could speak a little bit English. it’s important to mention that English is not widely spoken in many parts of Podgorica. but I think it should be fine at touristic cities such as Budva and Kotor.
+I made a few friends in Montenegro who were nice people and could speak a little bit of English. it’s important to mention that English is not widely spoken in many parts of Podgorica. but I think it should be fine in tourist cities such as Budva and Kotor.

-For more information on Podgorica, please watch my travel vlog which I recorded during my short stay in Podgorica Montenegro. by the way, I fall in love with Montenegro because of the natural beauty and quite calm atmosphere that I didn’t find in neighboring countries, may be it was due to less population of Montenegro.
+For more information on Podgorica, please watch my travel vlog which I recorded during my short stay in Podgorica Montenegro. by the way, I fall in love with Montenegro because of the natural beauty and quiet calm atmosphere that I didn’t find in neighboring countries, maybe it was due to less population of Montenegro.

-In conclusion, I covered Montenegro just by spending $60 USD including bus ticket from Albania.
+In conclusion, I covered Montenegro just by spending $60 USD including a bus ticket from Albania.
 I per day spent only $20 on Hostel and food.
-And you know what, Montenegro is in Europe. isn’t it interesting that I covered a European country just under $60. questions are welcomed.
+And you know what, Montenegro is in Europe. isn’t it interesting that I covered a European country just under $60? questions are welcomed.